-(1) Net Asset Value:
+(1) Adjusted Net Asset Value:

-Represents the net asset value of the unlisted private debt investee funds.
+Represents the net asset value of the unlisted private equity investee funds.
 BCI management values these funds primarily based on the latest available financial information provided by their general partners.

-The unlisted private debt investee funds are subject to redemption restrictions and accordingly the Fund is unable to dispose of the investee until the maturity or wind up and liquidation of the respective investee.
+The unlisted private equity investee funds are subject to redemption restrictions and accordingly the Fund is unable to dispose of the investee until the maturity or wind up and liquidation of the respective investee.
 In such cases, it is the Fund's policy to categorize the investee as level 3 within the fair value hierarchy.

-(ii) Effects of Unobservable Inputs on Fair Value Measurement
+(ii) Effects of unobservable inputs on fair value measurement

-The unlisted private debt investee funds are valued based on information received from external managers through co-investment arrangements.
+The unlisted private equity investee funds are valued based on information received from external managers through co-investment arrangements.
 The fair value of these investments fluctuates in response to changes in specific assumptions for that particular investee as determined by the external manager.